teuben/DataComb/README.md

 ## 1. - 3.
 Preparations
-Details are given in [Preparation](https://github.com/teuben/DataComb/blob/master/Preparation.md) You have to make these adjustments just once.
+Details are given in [Preparation](https://github.com/teuben/DataComb/blob/master/Preparation.md) You have to make these adjustments *just once*.

 ## 4. Data